ovh/docs/pages/web/hosting/wordpress-woocommerce-first-steps/guide.en-au.md

 ---
-title: "Tutorial - Using WooCommerce with WordPress CMS"
+title: "Tutorial - Using WooCommerce with WordPress"
 slug: wordpress-woocommerce-first-steps
-excerpt: "This guide explains how to use the WooCommerce solution with WordPress CMS"
+excerpt: "Find out how to use the WooCommerce solution with the WordPress CMS"
 section: "Tutorials"
 order: 023
-updated: 2023-02-23
+updated: 2023-03-07
 ---

-**Last updated 23th February 2023**
+**Last updated 7th March 2023**

 ## Objective

-Find out how to create an online store with the open-source extension **WooCommerce** with the Content Management System (CMS) **WordPress**.
+This tutorial explains how to create an online store with the open-source plugin **WooCommerce** for the Content Management System (CMS) **WordPress**.

 > [!warning]
 >
 > OVHcloud provides services that you are responsible for with regard to their configuration and management.
 It is therefore your responsibility to ensure that they function properly.
 >
-> This tutorial will help you with common tasks.
-Nevertheless, we recommend contacting a [specialist provider](https://partner.ovhcloud.com/en-au/directory/) at [the publisher of the WordPress CMS](https://wordpress.com/support/){.external} or [the publisher of WooCommerce](https://woocommerce.com/){.external} if you encounter any difficulties.
+> This tutorial is designed to help you with common tasks.
+Nevertheless, we recommend contacting a [specialist provider](https://partner.ovhcloud.com/en-au/directory/) or the [WordPress support](https://wordpress.com/support/){.external} or [the publisher of WooCommerce](https://woocommerce.com/){.external} if you encounter any difficulties.
 We will not be able to assist you.
-You can find more information in the ["Go further"](#go-further) section of this tutorial.
+You can find more information in the [Go further](#go-further) section of this guide.
 >

 ## Requirements

-- A [Web Hosting plan](https://www.ovhcloud.com/en-au/web-hosting/) that contains at least one database.
+- An [OVHcloud web hosting plan](https://www.ovhcloud.com/en-au/web-hosting/)  that contains at least one database
 - A [domain name](https://www.ovhcloud.com/en-au/domains/).
-- A [WordPress installed](https://docs.ovh.com/au/en/hosting/web_hosting_web_hosting_modules/) on your web hosting plan beforehand.
+- [WordPress installed](https://docs.ovh.com/au/en/hosting/web_hosting_web_hosting_modules/) on your web hosting plan

-If you have not already done so, we recommend that you switch your website to HTTPS before continuing with this tutorial using our guide on "[Activating HTTPS on your website with an SSL certificate](https://docs.ovh.com/au/en/hosting/activate-https-website-ssl/)".
+If one is not already installed, [add an SSL certificate](https://docs.ovh.com/au/en/hosting/activate-https-website-ssl/#step-1-activate-the-ssl-certificate-on-the-web-hosting-plan) for the domain name associated with your website before you continue.

 ## Instructions

-**WooCommerce** is an extension of **WordPress**.
-It installs like any extension.
+**WooCommerce** is an extension for **WordPress** and can be installed like any other plugin.

 ### Installation

-Log in to your admin interface by typing `/wp-admin` or `/wp-login` in your search bar after your domain name URL (redirection is done automatically):
+Log in to your admin interface by typing `/wp-admin` or `/wp-login` in your address bar after your domain name URL (redirection is done automatically):

 ![Admin page of WordPress](images/wordpress-woocommerce-first-steps_1.png){.thumbnail}

-In the left-hand menu, go to `Plugins`{.action} then click on `Add new`{.action}:
+In the left-hand menu, go to `Plugins`{.action} then click on `Add New`{.action}:

 ![Dashboard, Plugins, Add new](images/wordpress-woocommerce-first-steps_2.png){.thumbnail}

-On the new `Add plugins`{.action} page, type woocommerce in the search bar in the top right and click `Install Now`{.action} in the **WooCommerce** extension box:
+On the new `Add Plugins` page, type "woocommerce" in the search bar in the top right and click `Install Now`{.action} in the **WooCommerce** box:

 ![Install WooCommerce](images/wordpress-woocommerce-first-steps_3.png){.thumbnail}